 In today’s post we’re focusing fully on tissue paper which can be used to protect some less fragile goods in transport and is commonly used to add decoration and colour to gifts.
 We’ll explore the history, as well as how it’s made and sold across the UK.

-So, what exactly is tissue paper?
+What exactly is tissue paper?

-Simply, it is a super lightweight paper type usually made from recycled paper pulp.
+So to directly answer what is tissue paper, it is a super lightweight paper type usually made from recycled paper pulp.
 The term ‘tissue paper’ covers a wide range of different products including paper towels, toilet tissue, facial tissues, wrapping tissue, and many more.

 So let’s start at the beginning – when was tissue paper invented?
 This isn’t a straightforward question to answer as it isn’t well documented.
 The earliest known use of paper as a wrapping and padding material was in China 2nd century BC.
 Over time, product wrapping and transportation of goods became crucial to business and the global economy, so the thick paper originally used to wrap and protect evolved into the tissue paper we know and use today.
 There are many other materials suitable for protecting items in transport, take a look at our protective packaging range for more.

 It’s not known exactly who invented tissue paper, but the evolution of this material could be linked to Joseph Gayetty’s invention of toilet tissue in 1857, which uses a similar production process.

 To understand how is tissue paper made we need to start at the beginning and ask what is tissue paper made of? it is made using paper pulp (wood fibre) or recycled paper materials such as cardboard, newspapers, or certain types of juice carton.
 The wet pulp is then rolled on a paper machine until the desired thickness is achieved.
 It’s dried in a large steam heated section of the machine and rolled onto huge cylinders called logs ready to be cut to size.